-You will discover an abundance of beaches to consider in and around the area.
-Just click on the name of the beach to get additional information about that specific beach.
+You'll find an abundance of beaches to consider in and around the area.
+You can click on the name of the beach for detailed information about that particular stretch of sand.

-A common landmark for vacationers is Old Mill Cultural Centre.
-It is located in northern Roseau.
+A landmark worth visiting is Old Mill Cultural Centre.
+It is located within northern Roseau.
 The center is open Monday through Friday from 9:00am until 4:00pm.

-If you are looking to do more sight-seeing, visit St. Patrick's Roman Catholic Cathedral.
-It is found in downtown Roseau.
+Another popular destination is St. Patrick's Roman Catholic Cathedral.
+It is located in downtown Roseau.
 Built in the 1700s, this cathedral partially marks the end of Anglican suppression of Catholicism as well as the spread of the Catholic Church in the British colonies.
 While the building stands in near ruins, mass is held here on occasion, and visitors are welcome to join in during their trip.

 Dominica Museum: The Dominica Museum takes visitors through time with each exhibit.
 The tour begins with the formation of the island, moves on to the first inhabitants, and continues on through recent years.

 But that's not all -- you'll find a range of other places to visit.
 To read a more detailed discussion of other interesting places to visit this topic, go to this guide to other sites worth visiting in this area.